Hialeah/problems/README.md

-Sum of Two Numbers
-Write a program that stores the integers 62 and 99 in variables, and stores the sum of these two in a variable named total.
-Display the total on the screen.

-Sales Prediction
-The East Coast sales division of a company generates 62 percent of total sales.
-Based on that percentage, write a program that will predict how much the East Coast division will generate if the company has $4.6 million in sales this year.
-Display the result on the screen.

 Sales Tax
 Write a program that computes the total sales tax on a $52 purchase.
 Assume the state sales tax is 4 percent and the county sales tax is 2 percent.
 Display the purchase price, state tax, county tax, and total tax amounts on the screen.